adilcodes/Professional-Portfolio/README.md

 ###

-<p align="left">Multi-Page beautifully designed Coffee shop website made in HTML, CSS, Bootstrap, and Javascript.
-The website shows the better customer experience they are providing by enabling them to order through the website before they reach the shop.
-Email Js (Client Side Mailing Javascript Library) has been used to get the details from the contact and placing order form on the email.</p>
+<p align="left">A beautifully designed multi-page Coffee shop website built with HTML, CSS, Bootstrap, and JavaScript.
+The website enhances customer experience by allowing users to place orders online before arriving at the shop.
+EmailJS, a client-side mailing JavaScript library, is integrated to capture and send details from the contact and order forms directly to your email.</p>

 ###